Suzanne Malveaux

-Suzanne Maria Malveaux (/suːˈzɑːn mɑːlˈvoʊ/; born December 4, 1966) is an American television news journalist.
-She co-anchored the CNN international news program Around the World and editions of CNN Newsroom.
-Malveaux also served as CNN White House correspondent and as primary substitute to Wolf Blitzer on The Situation Room.
-She joined CNN in 2002 and is based in Washington, D.C.
+Suzanne Maria Malveaux (/suːˈzɑːn mɑːlˈvoʊ/; born December 4, 1966) is an American broadcast journalist.
+After joining CNN from NBC News in 2002, she co-anchored the CNN international news program Around the World and editions of CNN Newsroom and also served as the network's White House correspondent and as primary substitute to Wolf Blitzer on The Situation Room.
+She departed the network in 2023.

 Early life and education

-Malveaux was born in Lansing, Michigan, into a New Orleans-based family, with parents both of Louisiana Creole origin: their roots are of French, Spanish, and African descent.
+Malveaux was born in Lansing, Michigan, into a New Orleans–based family, with parents both of Louisiana Creole origin: their roots are of French, Spanish, Native American, and African descent.
 Malveaux has stated that different members of her family identify as white, biracial, and/or black, and that she considers herself black.
 Her father, Floyd Joseph Malveaux, was a doctor who became the dean of the College of Medicine at Howard University; he was the executive director of the Merck Childhood Asthma Network and a founder of Howard University's National Human Genome Center.
 Her mother, the former Myrna Maria Ruiz, is a retired schoolteacher.
-In an episode of "Finding Your Roots", it was revealed to her that her French roots trace back to a 17th-century French-Canadian fur trader from Quebec, that a seventh-great-grandmother on her father's side (the fur trader's wife) was a Native American of the Kaskaskia tribe, and that one of her ancestors in Louisiana was a free black man who himself owned slaves.
+In an episode of Finding Your Roots, it was revealed to Malveaux that her French roots trace back to a 17th-century French-Canadian fur trader from Quebec, that a seventh-great-grandmother on her father's side (the fur trader's wife) was a Native American of the Kaskaskia tribe, and that one of her ancestors in Louisiana was a free black man who himself owned slaves.

-Malveaux graduated from Centennial High School in Ellicott City, Maryland, in 1984, then Harvard College with a B.A. cum laude in sociology, writing a senior thesis based on a semester she spent at Howard University.
+Malveaux graduated from Centennial High School in Ellicott City, Maryland, in 1984, then Harvard College with a B.A. degree cum laude in sociology, writing a senior thesis based on a semester she spent at Howard University.
 She graduated with a master's degree in broadcasting from the Columbia University Graduate School of Journalism in 1991.
 Malveaux is an honorary member of Alpha Kappa Alpha sorority.